Skip to main content

 Efficient and effective: LWVIN supports local government organization and processes that direct dollars to the improvement of services instead of excess administration.
 Intergovernmental cooperation should be an essential element of governmental processes.

-Flexible: LWVIN supports choices for counties, cities, and towns in the ways they organize and administer their structures and functions within guidelines set by the state.
+Flexible: LWVIN supports choices for counties, cities, and towns in the ways they organize and administer their structures and functions.

 Fair and equitable: LWVIN supports fair and equitable processes and services.